-3.2.Univariate portfolio-level analysis
+3.2.
+Univariate portfolio-level analysis

-We construct ten portfolios by sorting individual stocks based on the MFID beta (β^{MFID}) in each month, where decile 1 (10) and contains stocks with the lowest (highest) β^{MFID} .
-In Figure 6, we plot the variation in exposure to MFID over time.
+We construct ten portfolios by sorting individual stocks based on the MFID beta ( $\beta^{MFID}$ ) in each month, where decile 1 (10) contains stocks with the lowest (highest) $\beta^{MFID}$ .
+In Figure 6, we plot the variation in the exposure to MFID over time.
 During the entire sample, decile 1 (P1) has a negative beta and decile 10 (P10) has a positive beta.
-In other words, the return of the average stock in decile 10 increases when MFID increases, hence, it does offer a hedge against bad times.
-In fact, we show that the difference in MFID exposure peaks around the onset of the Iraq War (March 2003), Greece's downgrade (August 2012), and the outbreak of COVID-19 (March 2020).
-Around these crises, the gap between the beta of the lowest and highest decile portfolio increases remarkably.
-This indicates a distinct hedging potential in bad economic states.
+Moreover, we show that the difference in MFID exposures peaks around important events, the outbreak of the Iraq War (March 2003), Greece's downgrade (August 2012), and the outbreak of COVID-19 (March 2020).
+Indeed, around these downturns, the gap between the beta of the lowest and highest decile portfolio increases remarkably.
+This indicates a distinct hedging potential in bad (economic) times.